 A small bearing bush is also fitted between the two rods.

-This hinge is needed, so the sprung axles can move up and down in their hornblocks, without binding the motion.
+This knuckle joint needed, so the sprung axles can move up and down in their hornblocks, without binding the motion.

 The connecting pin has a simple screw to hold in place.